iamipheco/Lesson_3_Task_6_Anyaefiena_Ifechukwu/README.md

-## This repository contains the code for a Portfolio Website created with HTML and CSS.
+## This repository contains the code for my First Portfolio Website created with HTML and CSS.
 - This webpage contains a responsive and interactive website layout using CSS media queries, grids and advanced layout techniques, transitions, animations, and transformations, and pseudo-classes and pseudo-elements.

 ## Files